-Make your own takeout-style beef and broccoli!
-It’s ready in about 30 minutes, making it a great weeknight dinner.
-Tender beef and broccoli cook in a delicious stir fry sauce – pile it all on rice for a meal that’s better and less expensive than takeout.
+This Beef and Broccoli recipe is ready in about 30 minutes, making it a great weeknight dinner.
+Tender beef and broccoli florets cook in a delicious stir-fry sauce – pile it all on rice for a meal that’s better and less expensive than takeout.

-It’s only been in the last few years that I’ve been making some favorite Chinese takeout dishes at home, like beef and broccoli, because I spent a good part of my life thinking it was just too hard, would take too long, and just wouldn’t be the same as what I might have delivered to my house in a brown bag.
+It’s only been in the last few years that I’ve been making some favorite Chinese takeout dishes at home because I spent a long time thinking it was too hard, would take too long, and just wouldn’t be the same as my favorite takeout dishes.
+One of my favorites to make is beef and broccoli.
+It’s a 30-minute dinner that satisfies a takeout craving.

-And while my version of my favorite take-out dishes might not be authentic – I don’t use a wok and I make do with ingredients I can find at my regular grocery store – I’ve been surprised at how easy it is to make these dishes at home and how close they are to the originals in appearance and in taste.
-As is the case with this beef and broccoli, I prefer my simple make-at-home version.
+And while my version is very Americanized – I don’t use a wok, and I make do with ingredients I can find at my regular grocery store – I’ve been surprised at how easy it is to make some of these dishes at home and how close they are to the originals in appearance and in taste.

 How to Make It